Azure/ALZ-Bicep/infra-as-code/bicep/CRML/subscriptionAlias/generateddocs/subscriptionAlias.bicep.md

 parSubscriptionBillingScope | Yes      | The full resource ID of billing scope associated to the EA, MCA or MPA account you wish to create the subscription in. parTags        | No       | Tags you would like to be applied. parManagementGroupId | No       | The ID of the existing management group where the subscription will be placed.
 Also known as its parent management group.
-(Optional) parSubscriptionOwnerId | No       | The object ID of a responsible user, AAD group or service principal.
+(Optional) parSubscriptionOwnerId | No       | The object ID of a responsible user, Microsoft Entra group or service principal.
 (Optional) parSubscriptionOfferType | No       | The offer type of the EA, MCA or MPA subscription to be created.
 Defaults to = Production parTenantId    | No       | The ID of the tenant.
 Defaults to = tenant().tenantId